-When you first start playing at online casinos, you probably don’t think about bankroll management.
+When you first join an online casino, you probably don’t think about bankroll management.
 While this is perfectly okay, you might need to rethink how you use your money at these websites.
-If you’re losing a lot, and you don’t know it, things can go south quickly.
+If you’re losing a lot and don’t know it, things can go south quickly.

 So, consider setting up a bankroll management strategy to get the most out of your gaming session.
 In this guide, we’ll walk you through setting up a budget, which bonuses to take, and how to get returns on your investments.

-Put simply, a bankroll is a budget you’ve set aside expressly for gambling, which could be in a casino account.
-Of course, this should be separate from your living expenses and bank account, so that you don’t overspend.
+A bankroll is a budget you’ve set aside expressly for online gambling, which could be in a casino account.
+Of course, this should be separate from your living expenses and bank account, so you don’t overspend.

 A common mistake most players make is thinking that all of their casino account funds are their bankroll.
 When budgeting, set a limit for each session (like $50) for each game, and stash the rest.
 Knowing how much you want to spend is the point of bankroll management, then you can think about growing your bankroll.

 Bonuses and Your Bankroll

 With your base budget in mind, you can then shop around for promotions to boost your bankroll.
 Generally, a 100% match is offered, but you need to factor in the wagering requirements and other terms.